International Travel Tips for Beginners

 Research Your Destination

-Long before you go, you need to make sure that you have done some research about your potential destination (or destinations).
+High on the list of things to do before international travel is a thorough researching of your destination (or destinations).
 You should make sure that the place you intend to travel is both safe, and approved for travel for Americans — you can check this travel map to see which countries hold special travel advisories from the US government.
 You can also check travel guidelines for specific destinations to ensure a safe trip.

 Other research that you need to do before you leave includes:

 - What languages are spoken?
 Don’t just assume that everyone speaks English.
-You may need to learn a few words or key phrases before you go.
+You may need to learn a few words or key phrases to navigate a foreign country.

 - Where will you stay?
+It may be difficult to find a hotel while traveling overseas.
 Is there easy, safe, and affordable accommodation close to where you want to be?

 - What are some key attractions you’d like to visit?
 Think about what you’re most looking forward to doing and seeing.
 This will help you build you itinerary for your trip

-Researching your destination is essential before you go, it will help you know what to expect, and help builds excitement for your trip!
+Researching your destination is essential before you go, it will help you know what to expect, and help build excitement for your trip!

 Get Your Documents in Order